tltxyyy/Ecommerce-Analysis-with-Tableau/README.md

 ###Dashboard
 In light of previous insights, I created two dashboards.

 The first dashboard is a top-level dashboard that highlights the main KPIs, sales trend, category performance and buyer/seller distribution to monitor sales performance on a higher level.
+This allows the user to understand customer behaviour and trends all in one platform.
 <img width="980" alt="image" src="https://github.com/tltxyyy/Ecommerce-Analysis-with-Tableau/assets/69724535/40dd28c8-f31d-42e3-99f4-c769b08d354f">

 The second dashboard aims to improve the frequency of poor reviews.